Localising your Campaign Concepts

 The compelling (i.e., quality) ideas on your list are probably quite brilliant, but they merit serious attention if they're to be properly cultivated.
 Consequently, they're not the best foundation for a young campaign: They're barely developed seedlings at this early stage, and they're too important to sow in unknown ground.
 You need to give these ideas time to develop a bit, because if they don't take root, not only will you have squandered your A-list concepts, but your campaign will wilt well before the harvest.

 There are several advantages to breaking ground in the spot with the most ideas.
-First, you have a lot of adventure hooks, and that means options for the PCs.
-Letting characters choose their own path makes for interested players.
-Second, you have concepts that don’t require much individual detail, and that means less development time.
+First, the more ideas, the more potential connections.
+From the players' perspective, this means more options for adventure.
+Second, these ideas don't require much individual detail, and that means less development time.
 Getting the campaign up and running quickly is the goal.
-Third, you have more ideas in the mix, and that means more opportunities to interact with the campaign.
-Providing multiple “touchpoints” is how you develop a campaign that’s greater than the sum of its parts.
+Third, more ideas (and connections) make it easier to create campaign "touchpoints," which ultimately grant a faster path toward developing a campaign that's greater than the sum of its parts.

 Asking the Questions

 Having identified the campaign area with the most ideas, you can now (at last!) start applying detail.
 For each idea in your development area, answer the following questions: